-Environmental remediation crews and mining field workers know the hardships and challenges of working at locations that are selected not because they are convenient, but because that is where the project must take place.
+Environmental remediation crews and mining field workers know the hardships and challenges of working at locations selected not for convenience, but from necessity.
 Many times, the project location is less than hospitable.
 It may be on rough, uneven terrain, or in a very hot or cold environment.
-The ground may be saturated, wet and difficult to traverse.
-Or, it may be frozen solid, or consist of arid, tough desert soils that are almost impossible to penetrate.
+The ground may be saturated and wet, difficult to traverse.
+It may be frozen solid or consist of arid, tough desert soils that are almost impossible to penetrate.

-These challenging projects often require temporary shelters and buildings to facilitate operations, but that means finding an adaptable, custom building solution that works on all types of ground conditions.
-With the project clock ticking and budget constraints compounded by inhospitable conditions at the site, finding the right building solution that can also be deployed quickly is critical.
+These challenging projects often require temporary shelters and buildings to facilitate operations, but that means finding an adaptable, custom building solution that works on all ground conditions.
+With the clock ticking and budget constraints compounded by inhospitable conditions at the site, finding the right building solution and deploying it quickly is critical.

 Allsite’s tension fabric building systems have the toughness and versatility needed to meet these challenges.
-Not only are they designed to withstand the elements, they come with a range of anchoring solutions to accommodate almost any site conditions, no matter how difficult.
+Whether it is a pool enclosure or a military shelter, our buildings are custom made for your site.
+Not only are they designed to withstand the elements, they come with a range of anchoring solutions to accommodate almost any site environment, no matter how difficult.

 Concrete Block Mount

-When ground conditions are impenetrable, too soft to hold stakes, or on surfaces where it is preferable not to drill holes, such as areas with underground electrical lines or on airport tarmacs, large concrete blocks may be used to anchor the structure.
-The structure can then be mounted on top of the concrete blocks using concrete wedge anchors.
-An alternative option typically used for larger size structures is our concrete ballast tie down system.
+When ground conditions are impenetrable, too soft to hold stakes, or on surfaces where it is preferable not to drill holes (such as areas with underground electrical lines or on airport tarmacs), large concrete blocks may be used to anchor the structure.
+The structure can then be mounted on top of the blocks using concrete wedge anchors.
+An alternative option for larger structures is our concrete ballast tie down system.

-Similarly to concrete block mount, ballast tie downs are used for ground that is impenetrable, soil conditions are too soft, or on surfaces where it is preferable not to drill holes.
+Similarly to concrete block mounts, ballast tie downs are used for impenetrable ground, soft soil, or surfaces where it is preferable not to drill holes.
 For this, TFS ballast brackets are clamped to the leg of the TFS and then chained to large concrete blocks or jersey barriers.

-Container mount is another form of ballast anchoring and is typically used when more height is needed in the structure.
-Large water ballasts are stored inside the container to add weight.
+Container mounts are another form of ballast anchoring used when the structure’s height needs to be increased.
+Large water ballasts are stored inside containers to add weight.
 The fabric building is then mounted to the containers.

-Ring beam is a type of foundation typically used for permanent installations.
-It is a concrete beam that goes around the perimeter of the structure.
+Ring beams are a type of foundation used for permanent installations.
+They are concrete beams that go around the perimeter of the structure.
 Baseplates are mounted on top of the concrete beam using wedge anchors, firmly attaching the structure to the ground.
 The ring beam creates a barrier to keep water from penetrating underneath the building.

 Custom Fabric Building Solutions Inside and Out

-These are just a sample of some of the installation solutions we have provided to our clients.
-If you have a custom work site problem related to temporary shelter needs, let us help you solve it.
+These are just a sample of the installation solutions we have provided to our clients.
+If you have a custom work site problem related to temporary shelter system needs, let us help you solve it.

 For more information about an Allsite tension fabric structure for your project, contact us or call 888-599-5112.